-In essence, the agency created a regulation dealing with commercial farm-related items, SU 14-153, "Commercial Farming and Re- The new regulation, now posted as final, includes material that was in three other regulations, since repealed: lated Items." ◆SU 07-36, "Farm Equipment and Farm Structure Construction Materials"; ♦SU 01-44, "Feeds, Fertilizer, Plants and Seeds, Cattle Bedding, Chicken Litter"; and ◆ SU 87-57, "Livestock and Poultry".
+In essence, the agency created a regulation dealing with commercial farm-related items, SU 14-153, "Commercial Farming and Related Items."
+The new regulation, now posted as final, includes material that was in three other regulations, since repealed: ♦SU 07-36, "Farm Equipment and Farm Structure Construction Materials"; ◆SU 01-44, "Feeds, Fertilizer, Plants and Seeds, Cattle Bedding, Chicken Litter"; and • SU 87-57, "Livestock and Poultry".

 The Division of Taxation also repealed Regulation SU 87-11, "Boarding of Animals", which is outdated.

-Tobacco

-The Division of Taxation in February 2014 held a public hearing on a proposed regulation involving tobacco products other than cigarettes (sometimes called "other tobacco products," or cuses on guidance regarding record-keeping and other requirements.
+Tobacco The Division of Taxation in February 2014 held a public hearing on a proposed regulation involving tobacco products other than cigarettes (sometimes called "other tobacco products," or cuses on guidance regarding record-keeping and other requirements.
 The Division of Taxation in early July was in the process of mailing a Notice to all Rhode Island cigarette distributors and dealers, and taxpayers filing tobacco tion EFT 00-01, which involves electronic funds transfer; a more recent regulation covering the same subject is available.
 The agency also formally repealed Regulation CR 02-12, which deals with a credit for expenses related to quality standard certificates; the underlying statute has been repealed.

-What's ahead

-The Division of Taxation continues to work on proposed regulations involving preparer penalties, corporate tax changes, the tax credit for musical and theatrical productions, and other topics.
+What's ahead The Division of Taxation continues to work on proposed regulations involving preparer penalties, corporate tax changes, the tax credit for musical and theatrical productions, and other topics.
+Regs online The Rhode Island Secretary of State's website serves as a repository for Division of Taxation regulations, including proposed and final regulations -- as well as regulations that have been repealed.

-Regs online

-The Rhode Island

-Secretary of

-State's website

-serves as a repository for Division of

-Taxation regulas, including proposed

-tions, including proposed and final regulations -- as well as regulations that have been repealed.

 To view the section of the Secretary of State's website dealing with regulations, click here.
 Hearing: A public hearing on commercial farm regulations was attended by Alfred R. Bettencourt, Jr., executive director of the Rhode Island Farm Bureau, which is an independent, non-governmental, voluntary organization of farm and ranch families.
 "OTP").
 Based on comments at that hearing from convenience store owners and others, the agency withdrew and rewrote the regulation, held another public hearing in June, and posted the regulation as final, OTP 14-01.
 The regulation mainly foproduct tax returns.
 The Notice summarized the requirements of the new Regulation and explained the August 1, 2014, effective date.
+Other repeals The Division of Taxation recently repealed Regula-

+A NEWSLETTER FOR TAXPAYERS AND PREPARERS ~ J

+~ July/August/September 2014 ~

+Sullivan re-elected FTA president

-Other repeals The Division of Taxation recently repealed Regula- SULLIVAN RE-ELECTED FTA PRESIDENT Rhode Island Tax Administrator David M. Sullivan has been re-elected by his peers as president of the Federation of Tax Administrators (FTA).
+R hode Island Tax Administrator David M. Sullivan has been re-elected by his peers as president of the Federation of Tax Administrators (FTA).

 Sullivan was elected president in November 2013 to